-The Broward County Public Schools ELL Plan, as referenced herein, reflects current policies and procedures adopted by the Sponsor.
-The School hereby agrees to adopt and implement the Sponsor's policies and procedures with respect to the ELL Plan, as amended from time to time.
-Additionally, the School will meet the requirements of the Consent Decree entered in Lulac, et al. vs. State Board of Education.
+The School hereby agrees to adopt and implement the Sponsor's ELL plan, policies and procedures with respect to the ELL Plan, as amended from time to time.
+Additionally, the School will meet the requirements of the Consent Decree entered in Lulac, et al. vs. State Board of Education and all applicable provisions of Federal law relating to students who are limited English proficient.
 English Language Learners enrolled at the school will be served by ESOL-certified personnel who will follow the Sponsor's District Plan for English Language Learners as follows: